Events

 • Showcasing Leadership in Advocacy: The series helps demonstrate the Deafness Forum’s role as a leader in the field of advocacy.

-Jim has also been involved in several projects that seek to use Cochlear technology in other medical bionics fields.
+(2023) Professor Jim Patrick AO, Chief Scientist, Professor Emeritus, Cochlear.
+Jim Patrick is a world authority on cochlear implants, one of the original team that pioneered the development of the multi-channel cochlear implant.
+He has also been involved in several projects that seek to use Cochlear technology in other medical bionics fields.
 These include the treatment of spinal cord injuries, the use of an implanted stimulator to provide sensory feedback for people using artificial hands and the use of an implanted stimulator to provide ‘pacing’ vestibular stimulation to relieve Menieres symptoms.
+Jim retired from Cochlear in December 2016 but continues to contribute in an Emeritus role.
+Watch his video.

 Listening to the Future – Is Prevention Better than Cure?

 (2022) Dr David McAlpine is Distinguished Professor of Hearing, Language & The Brain, the Department of Linguistics, and Academic Director of Macquarie University Hearing, Faculty of Medicine, Health and Human Sciences at The Australian Hearing Hub, Macquarie University in Sydney Australia.
-Click to download Prof David McAlpine’s 23rd Libby Harricks Memorial Oration presentation.
+Click to download Prof David McAlpine’s 23rd Libby Harricks Memorial Address presentation.

-Indigenous Ear and Hearing Health — Tackling the Silent Epidemic.
+Indigenous Ear and Hearing Health — Tackling the Silent Epidemic

-Global Hearing Health: challenges and opportunities.
+Global Hearing Health: challenges and opportunities

 (2019) Professor Andrew Smith’s presentation to the Indigenous Hearing Health Symposium, Australian Hearing Hub, Sydney. >>

-Sisters are doin’ it for themselves.
+Sisters are doin’ it for themselves

 (2018) Dr Graeme Innes AM at the 23rd Audiology Australia National Conference, Sydney. >>